 In April 2022, the EPA published in the Federal Register the proposed ITFIP to resolve outstanding "Good Neighbor" obligations with respect to the 2015 Ozone NAAQS for 26 states including Missouri and Oklahoma.
 This ITFIP would establish a revised Cross-State Air Pollution Rule (CSAPR) ozone season nitrogen oxide (NOx) emissions trading program for electric generating units (EGUs) beginning in 2023 and would limit ozone season NOx emissions from certain industrial stationary sources beginning in 2026.
 The proposed rule would also establish a new daily backstop NOx emissions rate limit for applicable coal-fired units larger than 100 MW, as well as unit-specific NOx emission rate limits for certain industrial emission units and would feature "dynamic" adjustments of emission budgets for EGUs beginning with ozone season 2025.
 The proposed ITFIP includes reductions to the state ozone season NOx budgets for Missouri and Oklahoma beginning in 2023 with additional reductions in future years.
 Evergy Missouri West provided formal comments as part of the rulemaking process.
-In June 2023, the EPA published in the Final Register the final ITFIP for twenty-three states, including Missouri and Oklahoma.
-The EPA also released an Interim Final Rule in June 2023 that will stay the effectiveness of the ITFIP in Missouri and five other states, while judicial stays of the EPA's final rule disapproval of the ITSIPs submitted by those states remain in effect.
-In the Interim Final Rule, the EPA acknowledges that it lacks authority to impose the ITFIP on sources in these states while its disapproval of the ITSIPs submitted by these states is stayed.
-Due to uncertainties regarding the legal challenges to the ITSIP disapprovals and the ITFIP, Evergy Missouri West is unable to accurately assess the impacts of the ITFIP, but the impact on its operations and the cost to comply could be material.
+In March 2023, the EPA issued the final ITFIPs for twenty-three states, including Missouri and Oklahoma.
+As a result of the judicial stays of the EPA's disapproval of the Missouri and Oklahoma ITSIPs, the EPA issued interim final rules staying the effectiveness of the ITFIP in both Missouri and Oklahoma while stays issued by the Eighth and Tenth Circuits in the ITSIP disapproval cases remain in place.
+During this time, both states will continue to operate under the existing CSAPR program.
+While Kansas was not included in the ITFIP, the EPA notes within the preamble to the ITFIP its updated 2023 modeling analysis suggesting that Kansas may be significantly contributing to one or more nonattainment or maintenance receptors.
+The EPA further notes that it intends to address this in a subsequent action.
+Due to these uncertainties, the impact on the Evergy Companies' operations and the cost to comply could be material.